marvellousadeoluwa/marvellousadeoluwa/README.md

-- 👋 Hi, I’m @marvellousadeoluwa
+- 👋 Hi, My name is Marvellous Alabi
-- 👀 I’m interested in Machine Learning and Data Science services
+- 👀 I am into Machine Learning and Data Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently a Computer Science Major
-- 💞️ I’m looking to collaborate on ...
+- - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me ...

 <!---